genesisgzdev/nexus-intelligence/README.md

-Automated OSINT reconnaissance framework for security research and digital investigation.

 ## Overview

 Nexus Intelligence is a modular open-source intelligence gathering framework designed for security professionals and researchers.
 The framework automates data collection from public sources while implementing responsible disclosure practices and operational security measures.